 Gaelic football was first played in 1885 and nowadays has more than 2,500 clubs who regularly play it, mainly in Ireland but also has associations in countries that are rich with Irish immigrants such as Great Britain, North America and Australia.
 The final of the All-Ireland Senior Championship, held annually at Croke Park, Dublin, draws crowds of more than 80,000 people.
-Historically Kerry has been the most successful football team in the All-Ireland Senior Football Championship winning the title on 37 occasions.
+Historically, Kerry has been the most successful football team in the All-Ireland Senior Football Championship winning the title on 37 occasions.
 The championship has never been won by a team from outside Ireland, although London has come close, having been beaten finalists on five times.

 All Ireland HurlingChampionship

 In the sport of hurling the most prestigious competition is The GAA Hurling All-Ireland Senior Championship (also called the All-Ireland Championship).
 Limited to teams in the Leinster Championship, the Munster Championship and the two finalists in the Joe McDonagh Cup.
 Twelve teams participate in a series of games played in July and August on a knock-out basis; the final is on the third Sunday in August.
 Thirteen different teams have won the championship with ten of those winning it more than once.
 The tournament has been held every year since 1887 and uniquely was still played during the two world wars.
-Kilkenny are the most successful team in the Championship, they have won the title on 36 occasions.
+Kilkenny are the most successful team in the Championship, it’s won the title on 36 occasions.

 International Rules Series

 There are similarities with Gaelic sports to Australian Rules Football, so much so that there is a bi-annual competition called the International Rules Series.
 This game pits the Australia international rul football team (selected by the Australian Football League) and the Ireland international rules football team (selected by the Gaelic Athletic Association).
 Running since 1984, the match’s rules are a combination of the two sports.
-For betting fans, three awards are awarding after the tournament and who will receive these have been a popular focus for punters.
+For betting fans, three awards are given after the tournament and who will receive these has been a popular focus for punters.
 Jim Stynes Medal is awarded to the best player of the Australian team.
 The GAA Medal is awarded to the best Irish player and the Harry Beitzel Medal which goes to the “fairest and best” player of the tournament.